Dan-Duran/website-rsync-backup/README.md

 # Website Rsync Backup Automation Script

-This repository contains an enhanced Bash script for automating website backups using rsync.
-The script performs daily, weekly, and monthly backups with rotation to manage storage efficiently, and includes configurable email notifications for backup successes and failures.
+This repository contains a powerful and feature-rich Bash script for automating website backups using rsync.
+The script performs daily, weekly, and monthly backups with rotation to manage storage efficiently.
+It includes configurable email notifications for backup successes and failures, and offers advanced options for remote backups, logging, and error handling.

 ## HELP!
 (CONTRIBUTIONS)